allandeboe/Focust-Web-App/INSTALLATION.md

 mvnw spring-boot:run
 ```

+Or you can run the provided `run.bat`, which will essentially do the same thing but in one go.

 Then, you can use something like *CURL* or *Postman* to interact with this server.
 Read the `README.md` file in the `focust-back-end` directory to see what commands you can write to the server.

 ## Front-end Server (React)